markekraus/GitWorkshop/README.md

 * A way to work on the same things in parallel
 * Changes in one branch do not effect changes in another
-* In really, is just a logical pointer to a commit
+* In reality, a branch is just a logical pointer to a commit

 ![Branching](./images/branching.png)

-## Creating a Remote Repo
+## Creating a Remote Repository

 ```bash
 cd ..